LuckPony/gitskills/README.md

-this file is created for the practice for cloning git now you can look the results from git clone the data github
+this file is created for the practice for cloning git;

+now you can look the results from git;

+clone the data github.